To learn more about Haru check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Ego Skill

-Costs 6 EP, deals 350% Damage, increasing by +50% Damage for each unique buff.
-A good single target damage card, especially if you have multiple buff sources.
+Costs 6 AP, deals 350% Damage, increasing by +50% Damage for each unique buff.
+A good single-target damage card, especially if you have multiple buff sources.

 Anchor